rosesblake/picklePal-app/README.md

 - **Location-Based Matchmaking:** Finding nearby players and courts using the Maps API.
 - **Group Formation:** Creating and managing groups.
-- **Social Feed:** Sharing updates, achievements, and game highlights.
+- **Social Feed:** Sharing updates, posting to courts, commenting on posts, adding friends.

 ### Extra